 France has been accused of trying to “bury the toxic heritage” of its nuclear program.
 Scientists recently admitted that fallout from tests conducted in the 1960s and 1970s was significantly worse than official reports claimed at the time.
 Given that context, obscuring Marcoule on maps might be less about security and more about limiting public scrutiny of environmental hazards that never fully went away.

-Tritium is radioactive.
-Old Marcoule facilities handled plutonium and high-level waste.
 The cleanup continues, and many French citizens remain uneasy.
 When you see a nuclear site this heavily censored, you have to wonder what is still buried there.
+That concern carries over to the next case, where fear came not only from secrecy but also from proximity.

 3. Indian Point Power Plant, New York